About Us

 • Supervises students in locker rooms at home and away games and ensures appropriate behavior.
 Maintains a safe environment for all student-athletes at all times.

-• Works closely with the athletic director and head varsity volleyball coach in preparing practice and game schedules, purchasing equipment and supplies, and collecting necessary medical forms.
+• Works closely with the athletic director and head varsity cross country coach in preparing practice and game schedules, purchasing equipment and supplies, and collecting necessary medical forms.
 Monitors sustainable budgetary practices for the sport.
 Notifies the Athletic Director of facility needs or improvements in a timely manner.

 • Maintains appropriate certifications and training as required.
 Follows and maintains knowledge of all TSSAA policies, rules and procedures.
 Studies and upholds department and school policy outlined in the GPS Coaches’ Handbook.